soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-2.md

 | controlled inputs | `onChange` event sets state                         | `value` prop receives input value state |
 | controlled focus  | `onFocus`/`onBlur` calls `reportFocus`/`reportBlur` | `syncFocusState` decorator              |

-Let's now try to see how we can accurately read and manipualte the button focus state from the headless state.
+Let's now try to see how we can accurately read and manipulate the button focus state from the headless state.
 For visual clarity, we'll style a focused button so that it looks blatantly different from an unfocused one.